Snowflake Connector for Google Looker Studio

 2. Select Data Sources.

-3. Browse or search for the Snowflake connector, then click More options.
+3. Browse or search for the Snowflake connector, and then click More options.

 4. Click Revoke access.